You are here

 Professional biography

 2021 - present.
-Lecturer in Planetary Sciences Aqueous alteration on asteroids and comets.
+Lecturer in Planetary Sciences Solar system formation and evolution.
 School of Physical Sciences, The Open University, Milton Keynes, UK.

 2019-2021 Postdoctoral ResearcherThe Geological History of Water-rich Asteroids.
 The Planetary Materials Group, The Natural History Museum London, UK.